I’m an educator, writer, historian, and podcaster, living in Gainesville, Florida.

 As an historian, I write about nineteenth-century men’s fashion (including in my forthcoming book, The Bearded Age) and aim to make scholarly perspectives accessible to the public.

 I relocated to Gainesville, Florida in 2015, where I now live with my partner, UF librarian Hélène Huet, and my cat Lucy.
-In my free time, I’m a member of the Gainesville chapter of Socialist Alternative and the Alachua County Labor Coalition; I serve on the board of the Living Wage Certification Project of Alachua County (which I helped co-found); and I enjoy biking, hiking, and woodworking.
+In my free time, I serve in leadership roles in both the Gainesville chapter of Socialist Alternative and the Alachua County Labor Coalition; I’m a proud member of my union, the United Faculty of Florida; and I enjoy biking, hiking, and woodworking.